Christopher-Hayes/Christopher-Hayes/README.md

 🔭 Lastest hobby project: Reverse-engineer Wordle's Webpack bundle to create a modded version

-🌱 Learning to work how to build frontends with MUI
+🌱 Learning how to build frontends with MUI

 ## 🤵 A little more about me..